Logical Fallacies Employed in Trinitarian Theology

 "Logic," from the Greek word logos, is the science of correct reasoning, and provides tools for analyzing the form and content of arguments.
 Logic addresses the relationship of premises (or evidence) to conclusions, and helps us determine whether our reasoning is straight or crooked.
 That is, does our conclusion necessarily follow from the premises, or have we "jumped" to conclusions.
 The disciplines of logical reasoning are fast becoming a thing of the past, an artifact of a classical education.
 Feelings, emotions and rhetoric (persuasive speech) are most often the basis of what passes for "reasoning" today.
 But, if we are ever to "correctly handle the word of truth" (2 Tim.
 2:15), we are going to have to learn to think correctly.

 One of the best ways to understand and apply the basics of logic is by becoming familiar with logical fallacies, that is, examples of faulty reasoning.
-What follows are the main types of fallacious reasoning that we have encountered in the course of researching our book, .
+What follows are the main types of fallacious reasoning that we have encountered in the course of researching our book, One God & One Lord.
 Though the systems of classifying fallacies vary from author to author, we find that there is general agreement among teachers of logic that fallacies come in two general forms: formal and informal.
 The "formal" fallacies revolve around the syllogism form, which involves a major premise, a minor premise and a conclusion.
 "Formally" fallacious logic involves some transgression of the proper form of syllogistic reasoning.
 "Informal" fallacies are those employed in everyday speech, and for the most part involve different ways of slanting or avoiding evidence en route to a conclusion.